Maximilian-Winter/Bite-Programming-Language/README.md

 * Module system
 * Dynamically typed
+* Importing  and using C# Types and Objects
 * Supports .NET Framework 4.x and .NET Core 3.1 to .NET 6.0 (netstandard2.0)

 # Overall Status